qmk/qmk_firmware/docs/platformdev_rp2040.md

 ### Alternate functions

 The RP2040 features flexible GPIO function multiplexing, this means that every pin can be connected to nearly all the internal peripherals like I2C, SPI, UART or PWM.
 This allows for flexible PCB designs that are much less restricted in the selection of GPIO pins.
-To find out which pin can use which peripheral reefer to the official [Raspberry PI RP2040 datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=14) section 1.4.3 GPIO functions.
+To find out which pin can use which peripheral refer to the official [Raspberry PI RP2040 datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=14) section 1.4.3 GPIO functions.

 ## Selecting hardware peripherals and drivers